NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 - <b>Module Name</b>:
 Returns any argument(s) that may be used in the current state string.
-These arguments come after the ">>" characters The error cluster from the JKI State Machine is wired to this input.
-If an error occurs and appears on this input, the current state output returns the "Error Handler" state.
+These arguments come after the ">>" characters
 - <b>State(s) in ("")</b>:
 Wire the existing states to this input.
 The default is an empty string.